Native Leadership for the U.S. Department of the Interior

 Navajo Nation President Jonathan Nez called it a “truly a historic and unprecedented day for all Indigenous people.”

 “I congratulate her, and I also thank the Biden-Harris team for making a statement and keeping their word to place Native Americans in high-level cabinet positions,” he said in a statement.
-“I am looking forward to continuing to work with Congresswoman Haaland and the Biden-Harris Administration in the years to come.”
+“I am looking forward to continuing to work with Congresswoman Haaland and the Biden-Harris administration in the years to come.”

 The National Native American Law Student Association tweeted that it was “ecstatic” about the nomination of Haaland, a former member and mentor.
 “We trust in her focused energy and experience, and know she will do amazing things for our county!”